-Quarram Nature Reserve entirely surrounds Boat Harbour Reserve 7723 (refer Attachment 8.1.3), which is the subject of a Management Order to the Shire of Denmark for the purpose of 'Recreation and Foreshore Protection'.
+Quarram Nature Reserve is located to the east and west of Boat Harbour Reserve 7723 (refer Attachment 8.1.3), which is the subject of a Management Order to the Shire of Denmark for the purpose of 'Recreation and Foreshore Protection'.
 Its foreshore boundary extends to the LWM.